netsage-project/netsage-pipeline/website/docs/devel/tag.md

 $ sudo systemctl stop docker
 ```
 If you run into an error about retrieving a mirrorlist and could not find a valid baseurl for repo, restart docker and try again.
-If that doesn't work, try adding this to /etc/hosts: `67.219.148.138  mirrorlist.centos.org`, and/or try `yum install net-tools bridge-utils`, and/or restart network.service.
+If that doesn't work, try adding this to /etc/hosts: `67.219.148.138  mirrorlist.centos.org`, and/or try `yum install net-tools bridge-utils`, and/or restart network.service then docker.

 The person pushing to Docker Hub must have a Docker Hub account and belong to the Netsage team (3 users are allowed, for the free level).

 It might be a good idea to test the images before pushing them.
 See "Test Docker Images" below.

-## With Automation
+## Building With Automation

 ???

 ## Test Docker Images

-See the Docker installation instructions...
+See the Docker installation instructions for details...

-In the git checkout of the correct version, make a .env file and a docker-compose.override.yml file in the git checkout.
+In the git checkout of the correct version, make an .env file and a docker-compose.override.yml file.
+You probably want to send the processed data to a dev Elasticsearch instance.
 Use samplicate or some other method to have data sent to the dev host.
-You probably want to send the processed data to a dev Elasticsearch instance.

-Run docker_select_version.sh if you haven't already, then start it up `$ sudo docker-compsoe up -d`!
+Run docker_select_version.sh if you haven't already, then start it up `$ sudo docker-compose up -d`.
 If there are local images, they'll be used, otherwise they'll be pulled from Docker Hub.

 After about 30 minutes, you should see flows in elasticsearch.

-### Versioned Docs
+## Make Versioned Docs

 A new set of versioned docs also has to be tagged once you are done making changes for the latest pipeline version.
-See the Docusaurus guide.
+See the **Docusaurus guide**.

-### New Nfdump-Collector Images
+## TO Make New Nfdump-Collector Images

 If a new version of nfdump has been released that we need, new nfdump-collector images need to be made.